rboz1/countdown-app/README.md

 - See hover states for all interactive elements on the page
 - See a live countdown timer that ticks down every second (start the count at 14 days)
+- **Bonus**: When a number changes, make the card flip from the middle

 ### Screenshot